strategineer/personal-website/README.md

 - fix meditations link in my blog post about it
   - while I'm at it, set up this https://github.com/wjdp/htmltest and check for any other dead links
   - or maybe this one
+- put menu buttons right on top of title for ease of access on mobile